My Quiet Kitchen

 • and you can easily adjust the salt and acidity to get the flavor just right for your palate!

 As I mentioned, there are TWO different ways to make the recipe.
 The original version is thicker and stretchier.
-It's great for stuffed crust, grilled cheese, and quesadillas.
+It's great for stuffed crust, vegan grilled cheese, and quesadillas.

 labeled photo of the ingredients needed.